cloudfoundry/diego-release/README.md

 For generating SSL certificates, we recommend [certstrap](https://github.com/square/certstrap).
 An operator can follow the following steps to successfully generate the required certificates.

+> Most of these commands can be found in [scripts/generate-etcd-certs](scripts/generate-etcd-certs)

 1. Get certstrap
    ```
    go get github.com/square/certstrap